phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 These are services defined in services container from earlier.
 When they're accessed the first time, are injected as part of the controller.

-These services are shared, which means that we always are accessing the same instance regardless of the place where we invoke them.
+These services are shared, which means that we are always accessing the same instance regardless of the place where we invoke them.

-For instance, here we invoke the "session" service and then we store the user identity in the "auth" variable:
+For instance, here we invoke the "session" service and then we stored the user identity in the "auth" variable:

 .. code-block:: php